fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 42: February 13th, 2018

+**Today's Challenge:** Learning ES6 / ES2015
+/*
+Suppose that you're working in a small town administration, and you're in charge of two town elements:
+1. Parks
+2. Streets

+It's a very small town, so right now there are only 3 parks and 4 streets.
+All parks and streets have a name and a build year.

+At an end-of-year meeting, your boss wants a final report with the following:
+1. Tree density of each park in the town (forumla: number of trees/park area)
+2. Average age of each town's park (forumla: sum of all ages/number of parks)
+3. The name of the park that has more than 1000 trees
+4. Total and average length of the town's streets
+5. Size classification of all streets: tiny/small/normal/big/huge.
+If the size is unknown, the default is normal

+All the report data should be printed to the console.

+HINT: Use some of the ES6 features: classes, subclasses, template strings, default parameters, maps, arrow functions, destructuring, etc.
+*/
+- More on maps
+- Classes with subclasses

+**Progress:**
+- WIP

+**Link to work:** none

 ### Day 41: February 12th, 2018

 **Today's Progress:** Learning ES6 / ES2015